 I love having friends who plant gardens.
 Even though I have a garden of my own, there's always someone else who planted something that I didn't and needs to give some of it away.
 It's like having a community garden but letting someone else do the work while you reap the benefits.
 Of course, I always respond in kind when I get produce from someone else.
 It's only fair.

 My friend Audrey has a bumper crop of green beans and she invited me out Thursday night to pick some.
 I didn't plant any beans this year, so I gladly headed out to her place.
 Armed with a plastic ice cream bucket, I kicked off my shoes and headed into the rows.
 It wasn't long before I had a nice half bucket full, which Audrey promptly added to.
 She also gave me cucumbers (mine have been on a growth strike for the last week or so), some crunchy, plump carrots, a couple of zucchini (mine have been overrun by ugly little bugs) and some jalapeno peppers.
 After the vegetable picking Audrey and I shared a couple of Black Cherry Frescas (my new favorite soda), listened to the sound of the geese and the crickets and watched her cats frolic in the grass.
+Growing up, my mother had a great recipe for fresh green beans that involved a pressure cooker and salt pork.
+I would stand there, transfixed, watching that little dial on the pressure cooker jiggle and couldn't wait to taste my mom's salty, crunchy green beans.

 I don't have a pressure cooker (after seeing my mom's explode one time while cooking a Yankee pot roast I vowed to never own one) but I do have a slow cooker so I did a little searching for a green bean recipe close to my mom's that I could cook in the Crock Pot.
 I came across this recipe on a site called "Yummly" and it's pretty darned close to what I remember smelling on Sunday afternoons as a kid.
 And there's no exploding pressure cooker.